CanadaFireSat: Toward high-resolution wildfire forecasting with multiple modalities: Discussion

-Finally, the increased complexity of models raises concerns regarding their interpretability and the possibility of understanding the role of the input variables in the final predictions.
+Finally, the increased complexity of models raises concerns regarding their interpretability and the possibility of understanding the role of the input variables in the final predictions \citep{ejaz2025comprehensive}.
 Several approaches exist to provide interpretations of black box wildfire forecasting models via feature attributions \citep{sundararajan2017axiomatic, selvaraju2017grad} or ranking \citep{lundberg2017unified}, or even to directly build interpretable wildfire forecasting model architectures \citep{koh2020concept, chen2019looks} via dense prediction architecture \citep{sacha2023protoseg, porta2025multi}.
-However, those methods need adaptation to accommodate multi-modal \citep{ekim2023explaining, wang2023visual} or multi-temporal data \citep{turbe2023evaluation, gee2019explaining, ghosal2021multi}.
-They are also often not directly applicable to Earth observation data \citep{porta2025interpretable} due to strong implicit bias for natural images \citep{chen2019looks}.
-This gap remains unfulfilled, and future works should explore interpretable methods specifically tailored to Earth observations problem.
+However, those methods need adaptation to accommodate multi-modal \citep{ekim2023explaining, wang2023visual} or multi-temporal data \citep{turbe2023evaluation, gee2019explaining}.
+They are also often not directly applicable to Earth observation data \citep{porta2025interpretable} due to their strong implicit bias for natural images \citep{chen2019looks}.
+This gap remains unfulfilled, and future works, for and beyond the wildfires prediction problem, should explore interpretable methods specifically tailored to Earth observation problems.